SiriusBYT/Flashcord/README.md

 # everybody panic discord started rolling out the desktop visual refresh
 Flashcord Ceres (the complete rewrite of Flashcord Beta for DVR), is currently ***REALLY not ready*** for everyone yet.
 It will be released publicly soon but please note **__A LOT of features from Beta will be missing!!__**.

-I have no idea if Phoenix will fix Flashcord Beta temporarily until Ceres is out but you can check [his Flashcord fork](https://github.com/PhoenixAceVFX/ALP-Flashcord) until Flashcord Ceres is ready to replace Beta.

 ### If you aren't aware what DVR is, it basically is the nuclear bomb for every single discord theme
 Discord is releasing soon a overhaul to the Discord client which breaks most if not all Discord themes. we're all gonna die :(

 <br>
+⚠️ The following images of Flashcord are outdated (as they are from Flashcord Beta), new images of Flashcord Ceres will be shown soon.

 # 📸 This.
 This is Flashcord Beta.
 ## The world's most complex Discord Theme.